With its predecessor founded in 1984, Legend Holdings, under the leadership of Mr.

 In 1986, Legend developed its first hit product, the Legend Chinese Character Card.

 In 1988, Legend launched its first public recruitment campaign.

-In May 1988, Legend published a recruitment advertisement on a key page of the China
+In May 1988, Legend published a recruitment advertisement on the important news

 In 1992, Legend cooperated with the China Construction Bank to provide loans to

-Legend founders were dedicated to the goal of developing their own branded PCs despite
+Legend founders were dedicated to the goal of developing PC of their own brand despite

-the lack of a manufacturing license from the state.
-In 1988, Legend set up its Hong
+the lack of relevant license from the State.
+In 1988, Legend set up its Hong Kong

 first-hand experience in the overseas market.
 Its Hong Kong branch was engaged in